rcp24/Road-sanitization-project/README.md

 # Road-sanitization-project
-In this pandemic situation , we need to sanitize our roads as well as daily contact surfaces on large scale , so here I have this quite simple road sanitization car!!
+In this pandemic situation , we need to sanitize our roads as well as daily contact surfaces on large scale , so here I have this quite simple automatic road sanitization car!!
 ## Components Used In Circuit
 * Arduino Uno R3
 * DC Motors (4)